TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 76 - 9/10 (Monday)
 Chugging along with Project 6.
 This is a tough one but I'm learning a lot.

+### Day 77 - 9/11 (Tuesday)
+And more Project 6 today.
+So far I have removed all the hard coding and now have the books showing on the page.
+This is a difficult project.
+So many pieces that all work together.
+Hard to keep track of everything.